Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 If you are still having problems opening the form, contact PDF form technical support.

-Operating in Calgary since 1988, The Immigrant Education Society (TIES) offers language training, employment training, and settlement assistance.
-TIES also offers many programs that have made a positive impact on the literacy, foundational learning, and essential skills of adult learners.
-TIES has consistently raised awareness about literacy and foundational learning in its community and serves as a collaborative hub and information centre.
-TIES is committed to reducing barriers so that learners can access programs and services, and it partners with other community organizations in order to provide the best service to learners in their community.
+Operating in Calgary for over 20 years, Prospect Human Services offers language training, employment training, and supports new immigrants and people with homelessness, disability and mental health condition or challenge.
+Prospect Human Services Society also offers programs that have made a positive impact on the literacy, foundational learning and essential skills of adult learners.
+Prospect Human Services Society has consistently raised awareness about literacy and foundational learning in its community and served as a collaborative and resourceful information centre.
+Prospect Human Services Society is committed to reduce barriers and facilitate learners to access program and services, and it partners with other community organizations to better address learner needs in the community.

 Previous award winners include: